Catholicism and Reason is one of a series of five books that deal with worldview issues from a Catholic perspective.

 These would be the three books I would most likely use with teens.

 The other two books in this series are more specialized.
 Catholicism and Society deals with marriage, family, and social issues.
 It stresses the vocational nature of every Christian's life.
 It discusses such topics as relationship issues, raising children, abortion, contraception, euthanasia, stewardship, and public morality.
-At the end are chapters about dealing with cults, the New Age movement, and atheism.
+At the end are chapters about cults, the New Age movement, and atheism.
 You might select parts of this book for use with teens.

 The fourth book is Catholicism and Ethics.
 Subtitled "A Medical/Moral Handbook," it uses a fairly logical approach to dealing with moral dilemmas, showing how to make decisions when considering an action that has both good and bad effects.
 Life issues, medical care, sterilization, organ transplants, and other medical issues are discussed along with topics like ethics, conscience, natural law, and moral guidelines.
 Again, use excerpts from this book as is appropriate.